relaxdiego/relaxdiego.github.com/_posts/2019-01-24-bash-analytics.md

 to get more examples.

-NOTE: You can very easilly modify the processor to process other log file formats such as those from NGINX, Hadoop, k8s, etc.
+NOTE: You can very easilly modify the processor to parse other log file formats such as those from NGINX, Hadoop, k8s, etc.